gavdraper/gavdraper.github.io/about.md

 Hi!

-I'm Gavin Draper, a software developer with over 16 years commercial experience delivering software and 12 of which in the finance sector.
+I'm Gavin Draper, a software developer with over 16 years commercial experience delivering software, 12 of which in the finance sector.

 I'm passionate about the full software cycle from requirements to delivery.
 I mainly work in the Microsoft stack but will pick up other tools where it makes sense to for any given product.